Paintings by Adolf Hitler: Paintings

-Working primarily in watercolor, Hitler used the medium to express both his love of painting and architecture.
-Charles Snyder says that Hitler's watercolors often show detailed attention to architecture in contrast to the conventional and negligent treatment of plants and trees that often frame the subject.
+Working primarily in watercolour, Hitler used the medium to express both his love of painting and architecture.
+Charles Snyder says that Hitler's watercolours often show detailed attention to architecture in contrast to the conventional and negligent treatment of plants and trees that often frame the subject.

-The Courtyard of the Old Residency in Munich (1914) is a watercolor by Hitler.
-He depicts the Alter Hof, a stone quad in front of a large manor.
+The Courtyard of the Old Residency in Munich (1914) is a watercolour by Hitler depicting the Alter Hof, a stone quad in front of a large manor.
 During Hitler's time in Munich, he spent most of his days reading and painting, furthering his dream as an independent artist.

-The painting shows his style and mastery of watercolor to create strict delineation of the building, but on the left, we see two soft standing trees to contrast the harsh lines of the house.
-A small fountain between two trees is painted on the left.

-The Courtyard of the Old Residency in Munich and a few other paintings by Hitler are archived in the basement of the Army Center of Military History in Washington, D.C., never shown to the public due to their controversial nature.
+The Courtyard... and a few other of his paintings are kept in the basement of the U.S. Army Center of Military History in Washington, D.C., never shown to the public due to their controversial nature.